mindspore-ai/docs/docs/mindformers/docs/source_en/guide/evaluation.md

 ## Overview

 The rapid development of Large Language Models (LLMs) has created a systematic need to evaluate their capabilities and limitations.
 Model evaluation has become essential infrastructure in the AI field.
 The mainstream model evaluation process is like an exam, where model capabilities are assessed through the accuracy rate of the model's answers to test papers (evaluation datasets).
-Common datasets such as CEVAL contain 52 different subject professional examination multiple-choice questions in Chinese, primarily evaluating the model's knowledge base.
+Common datasets such as CEval contain 52 different subject professional examination multiple-choice questions in Chinese, primarily evaluating the model's knowledge base.
 GSM8K consists of 8,501 high-quality elementary school math problems written by human problem setters, primarily evaluating the model's reasoning ability, and so on.

 In previous versions, MindSpore Transformers adapted the Harness evaluation framework for certain legacy architecture models.
 The latest version now supports the AISBench evaluation framework, meaning that in theory, any model supporting service-oriented deployment can be evaluated using AISBench.